jwe4ec/fy7e6/README.md

 │   │   │   │                             #   outputted from Script 9
 └── └── └── └── out
 ```

+### "a1" Contrast Models With 2,000 Bootstrap Samples

 Prior to running Scripts 12a-12c and 15a-15d on Rivanna, create the following folders on Rivanna's `scratch` directory and upload files to the folders where indicated.